 Manufacturing revenue from RISPERDAL CONSTA and VUMERITY are recognized at the point in time that the product has been fully manufactured.
-Manufacturing revenues for third-party products using our proprietary technologies are mostly recognized over time as products move through the manufacturing process, using an input method based on costs as a measure of progress.
-Royalties earned on our licensees' net sales of third-party products using our proprietary technologies are generally recognized in the period such products are sold by our licensees.
-The following table compares manufacturing and royalty revenues earned in the years ended December 31, 2022 and 2021:
+Manufacturing revenues for other third-party products using our proprietary technologies are mostly recognized over time as products move through the manufacturing process, using an input method based on costs as a measure of progress.
+Royalties earned on our licensees' net sales of products using our proprietary technologies are generally recognized in the period such products are sold by our licensees.
+The following table compares manufacturing and royalty revenues earned in the years ended December 31, 2023 and 2022:

-(In millions) Year Ended December 31, 2022 2021 Change Manufacturing and royalty revenues: 2021 change Long-acting INVEGA products \$ 115.7 \$ 303.1 \$ (187.4) VUMERITY 115.5 87.4 28.1 RISPERDAL CONSTA 49.9 50.9 (1.0) Other 50.9 100.4 (49.5) Manufacturing and royalty revenues \$ 332.0 \$ 541.8 \$ (209.8)
+Year Ended December 31,

+(In millions) 2023 2022 Change

+Manufacturing and royalty revenues:

+Long-acting INVEGA products \$ 486.1 \$ 115.7 \$ 370.4

+VUMERITY 129.3 115.5 13.8

+RISPERDAL CONSTA 37.3 49.9 (12.6)

+Other 90.7 50.9 39.8

+Manufacturing and royalty revenues \$ 743.4 \$ 332.0 \$ 411.4

 Our agreements with Janssen related to the long-acting INVEGA products provide for tiered royalty payments, which consist of a patent royalty and a know-how royalty, both of which are determined on a country-by-country basis.
 The patent royalty, which equals 1.5% of net sales, is payable in each country until the expiration of the last of the patents with valid claims applicable to the product in such country.
 The know-how royalty is a tiered royalty of 3.5% on calendar year net sales up to \$250 million; 5.5% on calendar year net sales of between \$250 million and \$500 million; and 7.5% on calendar year net sales exceeding \$500 million.
 The know-how royalty rate resets to 3.5% at the beginning of each calendar year and is payable until 15 years from the first commercial sale of a product in each individual country, subject to expiry of the agreement.
-For more information about the license agreement with Janssen in respect of the long-acting INVEGA products, see "Collaborative Arrangements-Janssen" in this Directors' Report.